Hi, it’s Anna. ENFJ. Self-taught baker. Powerlifter. Music junkie. Happiness seeker.

-I reflected on how I was living and saw how broken my relationship was with food, my health, and my body.
-I began to look for answers in order to learn how to heal this relationship, view food in a healthy way, and take responsibility for my own health and wellness.
-In the beginning of 2016, I took the time to gain a lot of knowledge on the nourishment of whole foods.
+In 2016, I reflected on how I was living and how broken my relationship was with food, my health, and my body.
+I began to look for answers in order to learn how to heal this relationship, view food in a healthy way, and take responsibility for my own wellness.
+So I took the time to gain a lot of knowledge on the nourishment of whole foods.
 One important fact that I learned was that positive changes to eating don’t have to mean giving up eating well or tastefully.
 It means understanding how healthier foods can fit into your lifestyle rather than making your lifestyle fit into the demand for healthier foods.
-Try cooking with some new spices rather than butter or oil.
+Try baking with coconut oil rather than vegetable oil.
 Discover new flavor profiles by adding a new fruit or vegetable to a dish.
 Whatever you do, always make sure that you are incorporating healthy and wholesome ingredients into your everyday meals.
 That’s what counts!
-I personally do not incorporate any animal flesh or fluids in my diet anymore, but that’s a whole different story that I hope to write about soon.

 Today, I eat to live.
-I’m so proud to say that I eat for my health now and I am always considering the outcome of my health first, above all.
+I am always considering the outcome of my health first, above all.
 How it tastes, where it is from, who I am eating with – all these factors are important to me, but not a dominating factor in my daily food choices.
 Of course, I still believe a balanced diet makes room for indulgences and this doesn’t mean that I’m never taking a novelty cake order anymore.
 But, my underlying approach to what I buy, what I eat, and what I bake/cook on the regular revolves around my health and it’s making all the difference.

 Taking ownership of my nutrition and feeling empowered about my health also led me on a journey of self-discovery and emotional healing.
 The physical body is completely interconnected with our emotional body and healing one will create the opportunity to heal the other.
 By healing both, you will gain the freedom to live a life of health and happiness.
 Knowing that I’m giving my mind and body the love and health that it needs is an incredible feeling and trust me, giving up everything to experience this is worth it.

-Now, my mission is to help you find your own inner and outer happiness through natural foods.
-My recipes focus on adding fresh, clean, and nutritious foods into your life in a way that is easy, fun, and delicious!
+Now, my mission is to help you find your own inner and outer happiness through smarter eating.
+My recipes focus on adding better ingredients into your life in a way that is easy, fun, and delicious!
 Healthy food is so much more than bland salads and earthy green smoothies we can’t swallow down.
-It’s about fruity desserts, rawsome treats, rainbow bowls of nature’s most natural ingredients, and many more!
-My goal is to help you nurture and feed your body with only nature’s best, which will leave you feeling absolutely refreshed, I guarantee you.
-Although I am “The Baking Spoon,” I am hoping to incorporate everyday meals with cooking, healthy lifestyle tips, and fitness-focused dishes throughout my blog.
-I am still in the midst of transitioning into this new life, so I am learning too!
-Hope you guys will support me in my natural journey and I will too with yours.
+It can be as simple as replacing one refined ingredient in your recipe with something more natural!
+Ultimately, my goal is to help you nurture and feed your body with nature’s best, which will leave you feeling absolutely refreshed, I guarantee you.
+I am always broadening my horizons and exploring new flavors, so I am learning too!
+Hope you guys will support me in my journey and I will too with yours.

 My Food Philosophy

-- Instead of subscribing to one specific diet (sorry – not vegan!), I thrive on plant-inspired eating.
+- Instead of subscribing to one specific diet, I thrive on plant-inspired eating.
 Have you heard Michael Pollan’s sage advice to ‘eat food, mostly plants’?
 I couldn’t agree more!
-Majority of my diet comes from plants, but I do occasionally incorporate dairy products, fish, eggs, and meat when I need to (and only the best quality, of course).
+Majority of my diet comes from plants, but I do incorporate dairy products, fish, eggs, and meat from happy animals.
 I’m still in the midst of discovering what works best for my body.
-But, I will be sharing mostly vegan and gluten-free desserts and dishes on my blog since majority of my baking and cooking will be plant-inspired.
+But, I will be sharing mostly vegan and gluten-free recipes on my blog since majority of my baking and cooking will be plant-inspired.
 When you use plants as the base and inspiration for your meals and dishes, you can’t help but make healthy choices!
 Also, I did go vegan for 30 days and I talk about my experience here.

 - Whole foods are my best friend.
-No, this doesn’t mean that you have to eat your food whole, or that you can only eat food from Whole Foods Market.
+No, this doesn’t mean that you have to eat your food whole, or that you can only eat food from Whole Foods Market (LOL, I am obsessed with the food from Whole Foods though).
 It’s eating food that has been minimally processed and organically grown; food that hasn’t been messed with.
 Eating food in its natural, whole form makes it easy for your body to absorb and use it for various functions.
-Some examples include whole fruits, vegetables, legumes (beans, peas, lentils), nuts, and seeds.
+Some examples include nuts, seeds, fruits, vegetables and legumes (beans, peas, lentils).
 They are already perfectly arranged: as the saying goes, “Don’t mess with Mother Nature!”

 By choosing to make thoughtful, nourishing choices in our daily meals, we harness the innate healing potential of food and take ownership of our health!